udacity/nd9991-c3-hello-world-exercise-solution/README.md

 # hello-world

+>**Before you proceed:** Fork this repository and set it up as a project in [CircleCI](https://app.circleci.com/projects/) dashboard.
+Feel free to submit PRs if find any improvements.

 Here is the list of files and corresponding exercises.
 ```bash
 ├── ansible.cfg             ### 4.
 Exercise: Config and Deployment